TheSpaghettiDetective/obico-server/README.md

 The following is using gmail as an example.
 Other web mail services may vary slightly, such as EMAIL_PORT

-1. In `TheSpaghettiDetective` directory, find and open `docker-compose.yml` using your favorite editor.
+1. In `TheSpaghettiDetective` directory, make a copy of `dotenv.example` and rename the copy as `.env`.

+2. Open `.env` using your favorite editor.

-2. Find the following lines, and set them to the correct values of your email account:
+3. Find the following lines, and set them to the correct values of your email account:

 ```
-      EMAIL_HOST:     # -> such as smtp.gmail.com
+    # EMAIL_HOST=""  # Such as "smtp.gmail.com"
-      EMAIL_HOST_USER:   # -> such as your email address for a Gmail account
+    # EMAIL_HOST_USER="" # Such as your email address for a Gmail account
-      EMAIL_HOST_PASSWORD:    # -> your email account password
+    # EMAIL_HOST_PASSWORD="" # Your email account password
-      EMAIL_PORT: 587
-      EMAIL_USE_TLS: 'True'
+    # EMAIL_PORT=587   # Check with your email provider to make sure.
+DO NOT surround it with quotes.
+Otherwise email won't be sent!
+    # EMAIL_USE_TLS="True"  # Set it to 'False' if your email provider doesn't use TLS, which is uncommon
 ```

+4. Restart the server `docker-compose restart`.

 If you run into issues with Email server settings, please follow this [Email server trouble-shooting guide](docs/email_guide.md).